barrettotte/not-a-rat/README.md

 - After clicking "Yes", installer downloads "second stage" named `Rat.exe` and places it on Desktop
 - Message box notifies that install was successful and `Rat.exe` is executed
 - `Rat.exe` displays multiple windows of rotating 3D model of a rat from Halo 3

+Get it?
+Rat as in RAT (Remote Access Trojan)...

 <br>